lipikakalson/WGS-Preprocessing/scripts/READme.md

 done
 ```

-**5. Merge BAMs**
+**5. Merge BAMs** <br>
-For all the files in directory, not single sample
+For all the files in directory, not single sample. <br>
+Part1 - wrote the number of splitted files there are for one sample in *lane.txt file.
+Also, grepped @RG for the all the splitted bams in *RG.txt <brr>
+Part2 - used the *lane.txt file, to merge the bam and -r is used to tag the reads with @RG
 ```
 ##part1
 for file1 in $fastq_dir/*_sorted.*.bam; do